Cookie Management

 ➰ Graph Structure: How Context Is Formed

-To define the environment of fragments even more accurately, Multify breaks down the entire document (web page) into blocks and forms a bidirectional graph from them.
+To define the surroundings of fragments even more accurately, Multify breaks down the entire document (web page) into blocks and forms a bidirectional graph from them.
 This means that:

-This approach helps maintain semantic integrity, as well as grammatical consistency — for example, correct cases, tenses, and stylistic consistency.
+This approach helps maintain semantic integrity and grammatical consistency — for example, correct cases, tenses, and stylistic consistency.

 💯 Why Does This Work Better?

 Context in translation is key to quality.
-This is especially noticeable with:
+This is especially noticeable in:

-Without understanding the context, an LLM can generate a “formally correct” but unnatural or incorrect translation.
-Thanks to the graph and proper environment transfer, Multify avoids these errors.
+Without understanding the context, LLM can generate a “formally correct” but unnatural or incorrect translation.
+Thanks to the graph and proper context transfer, Multify avoids these errors.

-In addition to the quality and accuracy of translation using AI models, there is also a significant difference in the technical implementation of a multilingual website, which greatly affects search engine rankings.
+In addition to the quality and accuracy of AI-model translations, there is also a significant difference in the technical implementation of a multilingual website, which greatly affects search engine rankings.
 The fact is that website translation using Google Translate or Yandex Translator, performed after the page loads in the browser, these translations are done on the client side and do not contribute to SEO optimization.

 Search engines do not index translated content, created using automatic tools without human editing, as it is considered automatically generated content.